dvankley/firefly-plaid-connector-2/README.md

 ### Connecting Accounts
 Next up, you need to connect Plaid to your various financial institutions.
 The easiest way to do this is to run [Plaid Quickstart](https://plaid.com/docs/quickstart/) locally.
+I recommend using [my fork](https://github.com/dvankley/quickstart) of Quickstart because it will enable you to use the [update flow](#update-mode) for credential updates in the future, and because it will automatically set the max value for `transactions.days_requested` when initializing an Item, which will allow you to backfill up to 2 years of data in batch mode without additional fuss.
+If you use vanilla Quickstart, your Items will [default to a maximum of 90 days of past transaction data] (https://github.com/dvankley/firefly-plaid-connector-2/issues/125) and will require re-creation if you want more than that.

 I found the Docker experience to be fairly painless.
 I recommend copying the `.env.example` file to a new `.env` file, filling in your credentials, setting `PLAID_ENV` to `development` or `production`, and setting `PLAID_PRODUCTS` to `transactions`.
 Note that you will need to add `balances` to use the [initial balances](#initial-balances) feature, but given that there's an additional cost for that in production, it's not really worth it.

-Note that
-if you leave `PLAID_PRODUCTS` set to the default `auth,transactions`, you won't be able to connect to some of the financial institutions you might expect because they don't support the `auth` product.
+Note that if you leave `PLAID_PRODUCTS` set to the default `auth,transactions`, you won't be able to connect to some of the financial institutions you might expect because they don't support the `auth` product.

 Once you have Quickstart running, just follow the UI prompts to connect to your financial institutions.